arc53/DocsGPT/README.md

 Make sure you have Python 3.10 or 3.11 installed.

-1. Export required environment variables or prep .env file in the application folder Prepare .env file
+1. Export required environment variables or prep .env file in application folder Prepare .env file
 Copy `.env_sample` and create `.env` with your OpenAI API token for the API_KEY and EMBEDDINGS_KEY fields